Steve Olsher, Co-Founder & Chairman of Liquor.com

 - When choosing a niche, emphasize financial and emotional fulfillment.
 Don’t just start a business to chase a commodity-driven opportunity.
 Most of the time, these end up competing on price and turn into a race to the bottom.
 It’s a zero-sum game you can’t win financially or emotionally.
 Instead, create something that’s sustainable both from an economic and fulfillment standpoint.

 - Really consider that you are the solution to someone else’s problem.
 “You may not have… all your ducks in a row… but you know more than the person three steps behind you,” says Olsher.
-“When you don’t honor the gift you’ve been given and you don’t share that with strategic abandon, you’re not only doing a huge disservice to yourself but also a disservice to those [who could benefit from your knowledge and experience].”
+“When you don’t honor the gift you’ve been given and you don’t share that with strategic abandon, you’re not only doing a huge disservice to yourself but also a disservice to those .”

 - Hard truths you need to know when bringing on investors